 Data from the 2009-2013 period was compiled as part of the 2017 program into the Supplemental EBD (2009 to 2013) and all chapters have been transmitted to the USACE.
-Additional data from the 2018 program will be provided to USACE following the field season.
+Environmental baseline data collected during the 2018 field program includes meteorology, wetlands, aquatic resources, marine studies, wildlife and stream flow monitoring.
+The additional data collected from the 2018 program has been provided to USACE.